aiven/aiven-docs/docs/products/opensearch/howto/opensearch-aggregations-and-nodejs.md

 different one to achieve more granular analysis through an intermediate step.

-To demonstrate an example of pipeline aggregations, we\'ll look at the moving average of number of recipes added throughout the years.
+To demonstrate an example of pipeline aggregations, we'll look at the moving average of number of recipes added throughout the years.
 With the help of what we learned so far and a couple of new tools we can do the
 following: